bserdar/watermelon/readme.md

 ## Writing modules

-A module is an executable program that communicates with the Watermelon server using GRPC.
-Currently Watermelon has a Go client runtime, but other runtimes can be written for any language that supports GRPC.
+A module is an executable program that communicates with the Watermelon server using gRPC.
+Currently Watermelon has a Go client runtime, but other runtimes can be written for any language that supports gRPC.
 Watermelon server executes the module with a host:port argument that the module uses to connect to the server.

-After that the module receives requests from the Watermelon server, executes them, and sends the results back.
-The module itself can call other modules.
-Watermelon will locate the called module, build it, run it, and pass the call to that module.
-For this to work, when you write a module you have to declare your exported functions to the runtime.
+The following show how this is done in Go:
 ```
 package main